donabrams/react-style-guide/readme.md

 ## Credits

+*Initially Forked from the [React Style Guide](https://github.com/DeepAnchor/react-style-guide).
+Thank you for starting DeepAnchor!*

 * [React Style Guide, by David Chang](https://reactjsnews.com/react-style-guide-patterns-i-like/)
 * [An opinionated guide to React.js best practices and conventions, by John Cobb](http://web-design-weekly.com/2015/01/29/opinionated-guide-react-js-best-practices-conventions/)